SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   EPP server.
 A REPP server MUST be stateless and MUST NOT keep client session or any other application state.
   Every client request needs to provide all of the information necessary for the server to successfully process the request.

-- Security, allow for the use of available authentication and authorization solutions for HTTP based APIs.
+- Security, allow for the use of authentication and authorization solutions available for HTTP based APIs.

+- Content negotion, A server may choose to include support for multiple media types.
-- Support for multiple resource representation media types and provide a mechanism for the client to signal the server what media type the server should use.
-This document only describes the use of [XML] but use of of response media types such as JSON [@!RFC7159] should also be possible.
+  The client must be able to signal the server what media type the should use for decoding request content en for encoding response content.
+This document only describes the use of [XML] but the use of other media types such as JSON [@!RFC7159] should also be possible.

 - Compatibility with existing EPP RFCs.
 - Optional use of EPP request messages when the semantics of a resource URL and HTTP method